Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Stochastic Molecular Reaction Queueing Network

-The IVT process queueing network is composed of 5 stages: binding and initiation, abortive cycling, elongation, termination, and degradation.
-The proposed reaction regulation mechanistic model presented here leverages on the information from previously published studies \cite{akama2012multiphysics,arnold2001kinetic,van2021quality}.
-After the binding and initiation stage, the initiated enzymatic complexes have two possible routes to follow: abortive cycling or elongation.
+The IVT process queueing network is composed of multiple steps: binding and initiation, abortive cycling, elongation, termination, and degradation.
+The proposed reaction regulation mechanistic model leverages the information from previously published studies \cite{akama2012multiphysics,arnold2001kinetic,van2021quality}.
+After the binding and initiation stage, the initiated enzymatic complexes have two possible routes to follow: abortive cycling or elongation; see Figure~\ref{fig:regulatory_networks}.
 In abortive cycling, the initiated enzymatic complexes prematurely release abortive RNA transcripts, before proceeding to the elongation stage.
-The probability having an initiated complex entering abortive cycling is modeled by the abortive rate denoted by $P^a(\pmb{s}_t)$, which is influenced by the state variables, such as the pH in the transcription reactor and the concentrations of NTPs.
+The probability of having an initiated complex entering abortive cycling, denoted by $P^a(\pmb{s}_t)$, is influenced by the state variables, such as the pH in the transcription reactor and the concentrations of NTPs.
 The abortive RNA transcripts are considered as impurity that reduces IVT product quality as well as yield.
-If the initiated enzymatic complex successfully proceeds beyond the abortive cycling stage, it enters the elongation stage.
+If the initiated enzymatic complex successfully proceeds beyond the initiation stage, it enters the elongation stage.
 During this stage, the T7 RNAP enzyme moves along the DNA template, synthesizing the RNA transcript.

 \begin{itemize}